sgmcook/REST-API-Familiarity/README.md

 Typically verbs are gatekept by your access

 HEADERS:
-Name/Value pairs <br>
+Name/Value pairs<br>
-Type of content (json, binary, etc.,)
+Type of content (json, binary, etc.,)<br>
-Content length so the server has an idea
+Content length so the server has an idea<br>
-Auth: who's making the call
+Auth: who's making the call<br>
-Accept: when you send me a response, what can I accept
+Accept: when you send me a response, what can I accept<br>
-cookie: passenger data
+cookie: passenger data<br>

 CONTENT:
-HTML, JSON, etc.
+HTML, JSON, etc.<br>
-Content is verb specific
+Content is verb specific <br>
-Information to help fulfil the verb (e.g. you won't send content if you're asking a GET request because you want something)
+Information to help fulfil the verb (e.g. you won't send content if you're asking a GET request because you want something)<br>

 RESPONSE
 =============================================